Introduction

 With the problem of accessibility addressed, the Web now needs to confront its next major obstacle- ownership of data.
 The same institutions that provide all the incredible new services in Web2.0 also exercise control over their users’ information.
 While these entities are only supposed to be the custodians of this data, in reality they can (and many of them do) use it for their own benefit, exposing a glaring problem in the current state of the internet.

-On top of this, all transactions across Web2.0 have to be executed through intermediaries.
-Such a system facilitates an unhealthy centralization of power.
-Organizations can impose arbitrary rules whenever they want, making the “freedom” of Web2.0 seem hollow.
 This is where Web3.0 steps in with its major reforms.
 It introduces concepts such as blockchains and distributed ledger technology, which will tackle the issues that have plagued the online world for over three decades.
 With its help, user data can now be handled without third-party overseers.

 Switching over to a distributed data handling system also opens up incredible possibilities in the fields of AI, machine learning, 3D visualization, and human-computer interactions.
 But the main driving force behind developing Web3.0 is still the same as that which led to the birth of Web2.0- a desire to increase individual autonomy on the internet.